merative/acd-containers/src/pages/clouddocs/annotator_concept_detection.md

 }
 ```

-Expanded detection will look for diseases, conditions, abnormalities, injuries, and procedures defined in the UMLS dictionary that ships with IBM Clinical Data Annotator.
+Expanded detection will look for diseases, conditions, abnormalities, injuries, and procedures defined in the UMLS dictionary that ships with Annotator for Clinical Data.
 In addition, expanded detection will look for all of the concepts defined in custom dictionaries that are enabled for expanded detection in the cartridge configuration.

 ### Configurations